 The Gan-Or lab for neurogenetics is focused on identifying genetic causes and modifiers of neurological disorders.
-Using advanced genetic methods such as whole-genome and whole-exome sequencing, targeted next generation sequencing, genome-wide association studies, RNA sequencing and more, we aim to understand the genetic basis of diseases such as Parkinson's disease (PD), REM sleep behavior disorder (RBD), restless legs syndrome (RLS), dementia with Lewy-bodies (DLB), multiple system atrophy (MSA), hereditary spastic paraplegia (HSP) and others.
-Identifying genetic factors involved in these diseases would provide potential targets for drug development.
-For example, the PD-related GBA gene, which was characterized in PD by Dr. Gan-Or among others, is currently the target of a phase-2 clinical trial.
-Another major focus of the lab, is using genetics and machine learning approaches to better design and analyze clinical trials.
+Using advanced genetic methods such as whole-genome and whole-exome sequencing, targeted next generation sequencing, genome-wide association studies, RNA sequencing and more, we study the genetic and molecular basis of diseases such as Parkinson's disease, REM sleep behavior disorder, restless legs syndrome, dementia with Lewy-bodies, multiple system atrophy, hereditary spastic paraplegia and others.
+Another major focus of the lab is using genetics and machine learning approaches to better predict disease progression, and to design and analyze clinical trials.

 A new, French-Canadian founder GBA mutation which causes synucleinopathies and Gaucher disease.
 Read more.

 MAPT variants and haplotypes are associated with Parkinson's disease but not with REM sleep behavior disorder.
 Read more.

 LRRK2 haplotype is protective in REM sleep behavior disorder.
 Read more.

 Variants in TOX3 are associated with both Parkinson's disease and restless legs syndrome, but with opposite effects on risk.
 Read more.